bekk/bekk-christmas/post/elm/wip-currying-in-elm.md

 post_year: 2020
 post_day: 10
 title: "WIP: Partial application in Elm"
-ingress: A function that takes several arguments can often be tiresome to read, and not logically satisfying to use.
-By utilising currying you can split up such functions into small logical building blocks that makes such pieces of code easier to both read and work with.
+ingress: Currying (👈 which you read about in yesterday's [post](elm.christmas/2020/9)) enables partial application, which lets us split up functions into small logical building blocks which are easier to both read and work with.
 authors:
   - Vetle Bu Solgård
 ---
-Simply put, currying is to partially apply a function.
-In programming languages where you don't have currying and you don't supply all the arguments when you call it, you will get a compile error.

-In elm you can start by calling the function with one of several arguments, allowing you to supply the other arguments at a later time.
-The function will then return a partially applied function, which you can use to build a logically better program.
+In programming languages where you don't have currying, you'll get a compiler error if you do not provide all the arguments to a function.
+As you've just learned yesterday, however, currying will instead return a new function if you provide a subset of its arguments.
+Such a function is known as a partially applied function.

 Let's see a simple example.

-We all want hard presents for christmas, lets write a simple function to check that a present is hard using currying.
+We all want hard presents for christmas, lets write a function to check that a present is hard using currying.
-We will use the function `String.contains` from the String Elm library.
-This is the type signature of contains
+We will use the function `String.contains` from the Elm core library.
+This is it's type signature👇
 ```elm
 contains : String -> String -> Bool
 ```

-It takes 2 strings, checking to see if the first string is part of the second string, then returning a Bool of True or False.
-Here we can use currying to see if a present is hard or soft by making a function that receives the description of a present.
+It takes two `String`s, checking to see if the first `String´ is part of the second `String, then returning a `Bool` of `True` or `False`.
+Here we can make use of partial application to see if a present is hard or soft by making a function that receives the description of a present.

 ```elm
 isHardPresent : String -> Bool